-\mysubsubsection{Library support and code generation} The instructions for cycle-level executions or primitives (higher level tensor operations) are usually obtained off-line.
+\mysubsubsection{Library support and code generation} The instructions for cycle-level executions or primitives are usually obtained offline.
 Accelerator system designers often provide users a template library that defines high-level primitives such as model layers or low-level primitives such as vector/matrix operations.
 Using these primitives, users can construct the model of their interest.
-Then, the low-level code is obtained automatically by the compiler or using the pre-defined tuned code \cite{venkataramani2017scaledeep, stevens2019manna, gopinath2019compiling}.
-For example, Zhang et al. \cite{zhang2016cambricon} programmed Cambricon-X accelerator with a set of library functions (written in C/C++) with the primitives for convolution and matrix/vector multiplication and addition.
-Chen et al. \cite{chen2019instruction} proposed a programming framework consisting of assembly language, an assembler, and run-time support for executing ML models with their Cambricon ISA \cite{liu2016cambriconisa}.
-For executing common layers, it also replaced the primitives with the corresponding pre-defined code blocks.
+Then, the low-level code is obtained automatically by the compiler or using the pre-defined optimized code \cite{venkataramani2017scaledeep, gopinath2019compiling}.
+For example, Zhang et al. \cite{zhang2016cambricon} programmed Cambricon-X accelerator with a set of library functions (written in C/C++) for primitives like convolution and matrix/vector multiplication and addition.
+Chen et al. \cite{chen2019instruction} proposed a programming framework consisting of assembly language, an assembler, and run-time support for executing ML models with their Cambricon ISA.
+For executing common layers, it also replaced the primitives with pre-defined code blocks.

-TVM \cite{chen2018tvm} supports defining custom back-ends for accelerators, which was demonstrated using a vanilla accelerator design with a matrix-multiply engine.
-For executing primitives on accelerators, TVM enables Tensorization \cite{chen2018tvm}, i.e., decoupling the target hardware intrinsic from the schedule while mapping ML operators (e.g., 2d convolution) to the fixed intrinsics of the specialized accelerators.
+TVM \cite{chen2018tvm} supports defining custom back-ends for accelerators, which was demonstrated using a vanilla accelerator with a matrix-multiply engine.
+For executing primitives on accelerators, TVM enables Tensorization \cite{chen2018tvm}, i.e., decoupling the target hardware intrinsic from the schedule while mapping ML operators.
 To demonstrate code generation for the vanilla accelerator, TVM enabled a driver library and runtime support that constructs the instructions and offloads them to the accelerator.
-Its code generation module translated the program into the appropriate function calls of the runtime API.
-Moreau et al. \cite{moreau2018hardware} leveraged TVM stack and proposed a JIT compiler and a runtime system in order to generate the code for the programmable VTA accelerator.
+Its code generation module translated the program into appropriate function calls of the runtime API.
+Moreau et al. \cite{moreau2018hardware} leveraged the TVM stack and proposed a JIT compiler and a runtime system to generate code for a programmable VTA accelerator.